 An independent mediator runs the meeting.
 When the meeting has finished the mediator issues you with a certificate within 3 working days.
 You need this certificate if you still want to register an appeal with the First Tier Tribunal.
 Your time limit for appealing to the Tribunal is two months from the date of the decision you disagree with, or one month from the date of the mediation certificate, whichever is the later.

 Mediators must be trained and accredited and are independent of the local authority and Clinical Commissioning Group.

 If you go over the two month deadline for considering mediation, or want to appeal without a certificate, the law says you can still approach the Tribunal to see if you can register your appeal.

 SEND Advice Surrey or Global Mediation can help you decide if mediation is the right way forward.

 You can find out more about mediation in the SEND Code of Practice sections 11.13 to 11.38.

 Do I have to choose between making a complaint, using disagreement resolution, appealing to the Tribunal and mediation?

 Usually you can follow more than one route.
 For example you can still make a complaint if you have already tried disagreement resolution.
-Surrey SEND Information Advice and Support Service can explain your rights and the different procedures.
+SEND Advice Surrey Service can explain your rights and the different procedures.

 The SEND Code of Practice says that parents and young people can appeal to the Tribunal about: